plduser/opa-zero-poll-single-topic-multi-tenant/README.md

 ---

-**🌟 If this solution solves your multi-tenancy problem in OPAL, consider supporting pull request to the main OPAL project!**
+**🌟 This solution has been successfully merged into the main OPAL project! 🎉 Check out the official OPAL examples repository for the latest version.**

 ## 📖 Documentation in Other Languages